 To become a Safe Zone Pastor, you must be a minimum of 18 years old and committed to a local church.
 The Safe Zone provides a space for people who have become vulnerable for a variety of reasons.
 It operates in partnership with Police Scotland with qualified first aid support in attendance.
 Volunteers who work in the Safe Zone follow the same full training programme as Street Pastors with specific training to develop the skills and abilities required to deal with the needs of the people who use the service.
 After the completion of unit four of the programme you will be placed in a team to begin serving in the Safe Zone.
 You will also be expected to contribute towards the cost of your training and uniform.
 The Safe Zone currently operates on a Saturday night from 10:00pm - 4:00am (as well as on Fridays during the winter busy periods).
 A minimum commitment of one shift per month will be expected.

 The Safe Zone is staffed by Street Pastors, Police Scotland officers and qualified first aiders.
 The skills and expertise of the first aiders enables them to deal with many minor injuries associated with excessive drinking, however more serious issues are frequently dealt with which, following assessment, may require paramedic attention and hospital admission.

 Safe Zone first aiders do not need to be trained Street Pastors.
 As a Christian organisation we expect volunteers to be in sympathy with the values and ethos of Glasgow Street Pastors.
 Three day ‘First Aid at Work’ is the basic requirement to work in the Safe Zone.
 Applications from people with a medical or nursing background is welcomed

 Please read through the following document before applying for a position within the Street Pastors.

-We request that all trainees put a £50 donation towards the costs of your training.
+We request that trainees put a £50 donation towards the costs of your training (not applicable for First Aiders).
 If the cost is an issue, let us know in your reply below!
 We can work out sponsorships with your church, or individual agreements.